it-2001/Bubbles/README.md

-But the most important thing is to have fun.
+But most importantly, have fun!

 (I am not responsible for any bubble addicts that may or may not appear in the near future.)